li3zhen1/sociolinguistics-greeting-analysis/documents/Zhen_LING_Transformations_in_Chinese_Greeting_Expressions.typ

 // == The Decline of Question Forms

-To further explore the reason behind the decline in the use of question form greetings, we specifically analyze dialogues from _Rickshaw Boy_ and _A Better Tomorrow II_, as highlighted in @rickshaw and @howareyou1.
-These instances demonstrate a strong correlation between the use of question form greetings and the conversation's context.
+To further explore the reason behind the decline in the use of interrogative greetings, we specifically analyze dialogues from _Rickshaw Boy_, _A Better Tomorrow II_ and _A Journey Through Time with Antony_, as highlighted in @rickshaw, @howareyou1, @anthony.
+These instances demonstrate a strong correlation between the use of interrogative greetings and the conversation's context.

 #let sp = h(0.6em)